spryker/spryker-docs/docs/scos/user/features/202108.0/checkout-feature-overview/order-thresholds-overview.md

 For example, if the hard minimum threshold value is €400, and a customer adds products for €195 to cart, they cannot place the order.
 If the customer adds more products and the order subtotal becomes equal to or greater than €400, they can place the order.

-See [Setting up a minimum hard threshold](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/thresholds/managing-global-thresholds.html#setting-up-minimum-hard-threshold) to learn how a Back Office user configures the minimum hard threshold.
+To learn how a Back Office user configures the minimum hard threshold, see [Setting up a minimum hard threshold](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/thresholds/managing-global-thresholds.html#setting-up-minimum-hard-threshold).

 ### Soft minimum threshold